-Evictions and distress.
-Sec.
-301 (50 U.S.C. app. § 531).
-Under this section, unless a court orders otherwise, a landlord or person with "paramount title" may not evict a servicemember during a period of military service or his or her dependents from a rented home (such as an apartment, a trailer, or a house) if the rent is \$2,400 per month or less.
-The rent ceiling is adjusted annually for inflation and in 2008 the amount is \$2831.13.41 In a case where the landlord seeks a court order for the eviction of a servicemember or his or her dependents, the court is obligated to stay the proceedings for up to three months if the servicemember requests it.
+Under this section as it was enacted in 2003, unless a court orders otherwise, a landlord or person with "paramount title" may not evict a servicemember during a period of military service or his or her dependents from a rented home (such as an apartment, a trailer, or a house) if the rent is \$2,400 per month or less.
+The rent ceiling is adjusted annually for inflation and in 2014 the amount is \$3,217.81.
+In a case where the landlord seeks a court order for the eviction of a servicemember or his or her dependents, the court is obligated to stay the proceedings for up to three months if the servicemember requests it.
 In the alternative, the court may adjust the obligation under the lease to preserve the interests of all the parties.
 Section 202 (stay of proceedings when servicemember has notice) of the act is not applicable to this section.